-When someone uses cognitive-behavioral therapy Florida, they follow a set of steps.
+When someone starts cognitive-behavioral therapy in Florida, they follow a set of steps.
 First, the therapist and client work to identify any problems to address.
 As a result, they create a list of issues to address.
 Overall, these can be related to mental health or addiction.

 Then, they have a clear place to start.
 Second, the person learns to become fully aware of their emotions and thoughts.
 All in all, too often, mental conditions and addiction cloud a person’s thinking.
 In turn, they often have no real connection to what they think and feel.

 With this in mind, fully identifying thoughts and emotions prepares a person to better understand them.
 Then, progress in changing them can be planned.
 Third, the person begins to see any negative thinking patterns they have.
 In fact, this faulty type of thinking holds many people back.
 Thus, negativity can rule a person’s life.